arifkyi/PegasusSpyWare_Check_Iphone/README.md

 and or run this

+<b> docker run --rm -it -v "$PWD:/mnt/tmp" mvt </b>
-docker run --rm -it --network host arifkyi/mvt
+docker run --rm -it -v "$PWD:/mnt/tmp" arifkyi/mvt

 the rest of the steps are the same
 # Usage